-W0.89 The targets set out in the Waste Management Plan for England (2013) (2021) and in 'Our waste, our resources: a strategy for England' (2018) are key drivers for the partnership.
-These documents include targets for 50% of household waste by weight to be recycled by 2020, and at least 65% of municipal waste by weight to be recycled by 2035, with no more than 10% ending up in landfill.
+W0.8 The targets set out in the Waste Management Plan for England (2021) and in 'Our waste, our resources: a strategy for England' (2018) are key drivers for the partnership.
+These documents include targets for at least 65% of municipal waste by weight to be recycled by 2035, with no more than 10% ending up in landfill.

-W0.910 The recycling rate (which also includes composting and reuse) for Norfolk's household waste in 2020/21 was 42.1%, 2022/23 was 44.2% compared to a household waste recycling rate for England of 42.3% 41.7%.
-However, there are disparities between individual authority's recycling rates, with the highest recycling rate in Norfolk being 49%-50.3% and the lowest-29.2% 30.4%.
+W0.9 The recycling rate (which also includes composting and reuse) for Norfolk's household waste in 2022/23 was 44.2% compared to a household waste recycling rate for England of 41.7%.
+However, there are disparities between individual authority's recycling rates, with the highest recycling rate in Norfolk being 50.3% and the lowest 30.4%.
 The rates are significantly affected by the quantity of garden waste collected.
-The recycling rates dropped slightly in 2020/21 as they were affected by the covid-19 pandemic which included increased working from home, the suspension of food and garden waste collections in some areas and the closure of recycling centres during April and May 2020.
-The household waste recycling rate in Norfolk varied between from 46.7% to 42.1% 42.1% and 44.4% over the five-year period from 2016/17 to 2020/21 2018/19 to 2022/23.
-The household waste recycling rate for England varied between 43.8% and 42.3% 41.7% and 44.1% over the same five-year period.
+The household waste recycling rate in Norfolk varied between 42.1% and 44.4% over the five-year period from 2018/19 to 2022/23.
+The household waste recycling rate for England varied between 41.7% and 44.1% over the same five-year period.

-W0.104 The recycling rate (which also includes composting and reuse) for Norfolk's Local Authority Collected municipal waste was 42.16% in 2020/2142.7% in 2022/23, whilst the rate for England was 41.6%40.7%.
-The quantity of municipal waste arisings and the recycling rate in 2020/21 were also affected by the covid-19 pandemic.
-The municipal waste recycling rate in Norfolk varied from 46.83% to 42.16% between 41.1% and 44.45% over the five-year period from 2016/17 to 2020/212018/19 and 2022/23.
-The municipal waste recycling rate for England varied from 43.2% to 41.6% between 43.2% and 40.7% over the same five-year period.
+W0.10 The recycling rate (which also includes composting and reuse) for Norfolk's Local Authority Collected municipal waste was 42.7% in 2022/23, whilst the rate for England was 40.7%.
+The municipal waste recycling rate in Norfolk varied from between 41.1% and 44.45% over the five-year period from 2018/19 and 2022/23.
+The municipal waste recycling rate for England varied between 43.2% and 40.7% over the same five-year period.

-W0.112 Initiatives to reduce waste and improve the recycling rate are largely outside the scope of this Plan, these being aligned with the aims of the Waste Collection and Waste Disposal Authorities through their membership of the Norfolk Waste Partnership.
+W0.11 Initiatives to reduce waste and improve the recycling rate are largely outside the scope of this Plan, these being aligned with the aims of the Waste Collection and Waste Disposal Authorities through their membership of the Norfolk Waste Partnership.
 The Plan will provide an approach that ensures suitable areas for sustainable waste management facilities are identified and that there is a flexible approach to waste technologies so that innovation within the market is encouraged, while still providing appropriate safeguards.